SubrataBauri/DevOps-Essentials/Thinkster/Docker-Fundamentals/1-Getting-Started.md

 `docker container ls -aq`.
 The `-aq` flag specifies that all container IDs should be listed.

+## DELETE
 To delete all containers run the command `docker container rm $(docker container ls -aq)`

 Delete individual images using `docker image rm [NAME-OF-IMAGE]`

+`docker image prune` removes all dangling images (those with tag none).
+`docker image prune -a` would also remove any images that have no container that uses them.

 ## Hints
 `docker container run --rm [NAME-OF-IMAGE-HERE]`, docker will automatically remove the container when it exits.